-The bottom line that I can share with you, from my perspective where I get visibility to lots of opinions on the topic, see hundreds of sales cycles, talk to lots of owners and CEO’s of businesses in the growing communities at large, is this.
+The bottom line that I can share with you, from my perspective, where I get visibility to lots of opinions on the topic, see hundreds of sales cycles, and talk to lots of owners and CEO’s of businesses in the growing communities at large, is this.
 When it comes to LED versus HPS and spectrums, we are still in the investigative and development stage in this industry.
-No manufacturer , supplier, or customer can state they know the optimum LED recipe for cannabis, or tomato’s, or cucumbers, or orchids, as nobody has tested and tried multiple different spectrums with each one being tuned to a specific strain or cultivar of each plant type to be able to render a quantifiable opinion.
-They may be able to say they have played with one or two or three spectrums they think seems to do well for one or two strains/cultivars, because that is all the time they would have had to test it on in the last three-five years that LED technology has been available on any kind of commercial level to use in the horticultural industry.
+No manufacturer, supplier, or customer can state they know the optimum LED recipe for cannabis, tomatoes, cucumbers, or orchids, as nobody has tested and tried multiple different spectrums with each one being tuned to a specific strain or cultivar of each plant type to be able to render a quantifiable opinion.
+They may be able to say they have played with one or two or three spectrums they think seems to do well for one or two strains/cultivars because that is all the time they would have had to test it on in the last three-five years that LED technology has been available on any kind of commercial level to use in the horticultural industry.

 As a baseline for comparison, HID HPS/MH lighting has been around now in commercial horticultural growing environments for well over 25 years.
 The point here is, when you go into different growers, they each have come up with their own “special sauce” for using lights, how they are hung for their perceived “perfect, optimized environment”; height from canopy, hung over trough or over crop, track or truss orientation to run parallel to the vine or at 90 degrees perpendicular to the vine; every tomato grower will tell you they have researched and tried things for years, and they know they have the best solution for their particular crop.
 And yet, you walk in to their neighbour’s facility, equally as passionate and professional, doing it a completely different way, and they too tell you their way is best.
 And that is after 25+ years of a lot of really smart people globally playing, experimenting, and failing with different lighting methods and spectrums and intensities with HPS; and still no definitive “best way or spectrum” after all that time, otherwise everyone would be doing it exactly the same way.
 So, even after 25+ years of playing with HID technology, you will find a wide variety of spectrums and mounting solutions that are all “the correct solution”.